an-anime-team/anime-games-launcher/games/README.md

     edition?: string;
 };

-type GameStatus =
+type GameLaunchInfo = {
-    | 'installed'
-    | 'update-available'
-    | 'update-required'
-    | 'not-installed';
+    // Game launching status.
+    status: 'normal' | 'warning' | 'danger';

+    // A text displayed on the game launching button. hint?: LocalizableString;

+    // Path to the game binary.
+    binary: string;

+    // Args passed to the binary.
+    args: string[];

+    // Table of environment variables.
+    env: { [key: string]: string };
+};

-type GameDiff = {
+type ActionsPipeline = {
-    // Diff title.
+    // Actions pipeline title.
     title: LocalizableString;

-    // Diff description (what this diff is supposed to do). description?: LocalizableString;
+    // Actions pipeline description (what this pipeline is supposed to do). description?: LocalizableString;

-    // Actions pipeline (set of actions needed to execute to finish the diff).
+    // Actions of the pipeline.
     pipeline: PipelineAction[];
 };